jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Once, I wanted to enjoy some back country open roads.
 I thought I was going north and would inevitably hit the highway.
 Driving alone, windows down, with no phone coverage, and no maps or compass, I had a blast.
 I was actually going east and hit nothing.
 Standing outside the beater car with little gas was quite disorienting and somewhat scary as night fell.

 Many will have more dangerous stories, others more comical, but we all should remember that feeling of being lost.
-As we forge a new technological identity, we should embrace this ever educational feeling for its immensely educational benefits.
+As we forge a new technological identity, we should embrace this feeling for its educational benefits.

 For the same reason Abbott wrote his famous story.
 Because everything about us, from our eyes, to bones, to mindset, is a by product of our reality.
 And, we cannot leave it anymore than a hexagon can leave Flatland.